 Iman Sharifi

-I am a PhD Candidate in Mechanical and Aerospace Engineering at George Washington University, Washington DC, USA, where my research lies at the intersection of control, optimization, and decision-making.
+I am a Ph.D.
+Candidate in Mechanical and Aerospace Engineering at George Washington University, Washington DC, USA, where my research lies at the intersection of control, optimization, and decision-making.
 In particular, I work on multi-agent reinforcement learning, neuro-symbolic artificial intelligence, and large language models (LLMs).
 I am broadly interested in developing interpretable and verifiable AI systems for safety-critical applications such as unmanned aerial systems (UAS) traffic management (UTM), advanced air mobility (AAM), and autonomous driving.
-My current PhD program is funded by National Aeronautics and Space Administration (NASA)’s university leadership initiative (ULI).
+My current Ph.D. program is funded by National Aeronautics and Space Administration (NASA) university leadership initiative (ULI).

-I will be joining Stanford Intelligent System Laboratory (SISL) at Stanford University, the Department of Aeronautics and Astronautics, as a visiting student researcher (VSR), to conduct research on safeguarding LLMs/VLMs using retrieval-augmented generations (RAGs) in aviation applications from late May to early October, 2026.
+Currently, I am a visiting student researcher in Stanford Intelligent System Laboratory (SISL) at Stanford University, Department of Aeronautics and Astronautics, where I conduct research on safeguarding LLMs/VLMs using retrieval-augmented generations (RAGs) in aviation applications.
 I have also conducted research as a visiting student researcher at the Connected and Automated Vehicles Lab (CAV-Lab), University of Surrey, focusing on symbolic imitation learning and safe decision-making for autonomous vehicles using neuro-symbolic reinforcement learning in 2023.

 To date, my works have been published in venues such as IEEE International Conference on Intelligent Transportation Systems (ITSC), Computer Vision and Pattern Recognition (CVPR) Workshops, International Joint Conference on Artificial Intelligence (IJCAI), Smart Agricultural Technology, Transportation Research Record (TRR), Applied Sciences, and AIAA Scitech Forum.